johnjasa/derivative_comparisons/README.md

   <img src="jacobian.jpg" alt="Jacobian explanation" width="500"/>
 </p>

+Due to the simple nature of this system, this study only compares partial derivative computation methods.
+Total derivative approximation is not studied here, but is used in WISDEM run cases, so that will be investigated in future work.
+We compare five methods of partial derivative computation on the first component above.
+In each approximation case, we are using real finite differencing, not complex step, as some of the methods in WISDEM are not complex-safe.

 ## Results

 **In short, analytic methods are the fastest across the board, then approximation schemes, then JAX.
-Advanced features of JAX have not been implemented here due to the learning curve.**
+Advanced features of JAX have not been implemented here due to the learning curve, but those could enhance AD performance.**

 The figure below shows results for the five differentiation methods across six separate studies.
 The top row shows the time required to compute the total derivatives of the system once, whereas the bottom row shows the total cost of a simple optimization problem using the system.